garuda-linux/infrastructure-nix/docs/src/common.md

 ```

 Further information on available commands can be found in the [garuda-tools](https://gitlab.com/garuda-linux/tools/garuda-tools) repository.
-After the build process is finished, builds can be found on [iso.builds.garudalinux.org](https://iso.builds.garudalinux.org/iso/garuda/) - no automatic pushing to Sourceforge and Cloudflare R2 happens by default, see below for more information on how to achieve this.
+After the build process is finished, builds can be found on [iso.builds.garudalinux.org](https://iso.builds.garudalinux.org/iso/garuda/).
+No automatic pushing to Sourceforge and Cloudflare R2 happens by default, see below for more information on how to achieve this.

 ### Deploying a new ISO release